antonporsbjer/master-thesis/README.md

 ![image](https://github.com/JulianLey/MetropedInteractive/assets/146943186/760bb78e-7ad5-4149-836d-aaea4105e30f)

 # Installation Instructions
-- Install Unity hub on your computer.
+- Install Unity Hub on your computer.
 - Install editor version 2022.3.18f1
 - Clone the repository to your local computer
 - Open the cloned project folder (MetropedInteractive) in Unity Hub using the "Add from disk" button